thegail/Stoichiometry/README.md

 products.

 You must also provide at least one target argument.
-When targeting an amount of either a reactant or product, you use the `-r` and `-p` options respectively, adding either a ? (unknown amount) or a number representing the targeted number of grams for each reactant/product.
+When targeting an amount of either a reactant or product, you use the `--reactants` (`-r`) and `--products` (`-p`) options respectively, adding either a ?
+(no target) or a number representing the targeted amount of each reactant/product annotated with a unit (grams, milligrams, moles supported).
 This example `react` command calculates the required amounts of sodium carbonate and calcium chloride to produce 2 grams of calcium carbonate:
 ```
-$ stoic react "Na2(CO3) + CaCl2 -> Ca(CO3) + 2NaCl" -p 2 ?
+$ stoic react "Na2(CO3) + CaCl2 -> Ca(CO3) + 2NaCl" --products 2g ?
 Reaction: Na2(CO3) + CaCl2 -> Ca(CO3) + 2NaCl
 Reactants:
 Na2(CO3) required: 2.117920887633085g